Paul Silas, 3-time NBA champion, longtime coach, dies at 79

 Eventually, Silas would take over in Cleveland.
 He got there in 2003, the same year the Cavaliers drafted James.

 “I coached LeBron for two years, his first two years, and LeBron was unbelievable,” Paul Silas said.
 “At 18 years old, he knew about Bill Russell, he knew about a lot of players who came through that most players his age don’t even know.
-And he understood the game.
-I made LeBron a point forward because I didn’t have one when he first started.
-He didn’t say a word to me.
-He just took over the game and we did well.”
+And he understood the game.”

 In time, James would become a champion.
 It took Paul Silas a few years to get to that level as a player as well.

-He was a five-time All-Defensive team selection who averaged 9.4 points and 9.9 rebounds in 16 seasons with the St. Louis and Atlanta Hawks, Phoenix, Boston, Denver and Seattle.
+He was a five-time All-Defensive team selection who averaged 9.4 points and 9.9 rebounds in 16 seasons with the St. Louis and Atlanta Hawks, Phoenix, Boston, Denver, and Seattle.
 Silas won two titles with the Celtics — the first coming in his 10th season as a player — and claimed a third with the SuperSonics.
-He averaged 12.8 points and 13.8 rebounds in the 1976 Finals for Boston against the Suns.
+At 36, he was then the NBA’s oldest player when he retired.
+And as the union president, Silas oversaw a time where rosters grew, salaries rose and benefits improved.

 “Respected by all those who encountered him throughout the NBA, we are grateful for his contributions to the game across a lifetime in basketball,” the Suns said Sunday.